dm9gp/Colpitts-PCB/README.md

 C1 and C2 should make for the oscillation around 3.700 MHz when L1 is 3.3 µH but didn't in my first tests.
 I measured a frequency too close to 3.800 MHz, that is the Upper band edge in Europe for the 80m HAM Radio Band, so it is not allowed and hence not of use to build a Transmitter for experimental use in Europe.

-I found by measuring my Ceramic Capacitors that they tend in general to have LESS capacitance than their label says.
+By measuring my Ceramic Capacitors I found that they tend to have LESS capacitance than their label says.
+Hence I added C3 for additional capacitors.
+With C3 68pF I obtained a nice wave form at 3.7MHz.
-Hence I added C3 220pF.
-With C3 I got a nice sine wave @ 3.740 MHz, in the 80m HAM Radio Band, but just.
+With C3 220pF I got on a different board a nice sine wave @ 3.740 MHz, also in the 80m HAM Radio Band, but just.
+The componets used have tolerance.

-So I left space to add C4 and C5 that can be Variable Capacitors for more precision and compliance to transmission rules.
+I left space to add C4 and C5 that can be Variable Capacitors for more precision and compliance to transmission rules.
 With C4 Variable Capacitor 0pF- 120pF I could tune the signal between 3.63 MHz and 3.70 Mhz which is well withinin the HAM Radio 80m Band for all modes.
-With C4 100pF I measure 3.63 MHz fixed frequency, these parts have tolerance.
+With C4 100pF I measure 3.63 MHz fixed frequency, again, these parts have tolerance.
+I found that adding variable capacitors decreases the amplitude of the signal even up to 1.5V less peak to peak, the variable capacitors dampen the signal.

+What worked best for me was testing C3 by inserting it on the PCB before soldering it to the board.

 With this board design one is not limited to the frequency calculated above.
 By varying the values of L1 and C1 and combined value of C2+C3+C4+C5,